eurostat/d3.examples/docs/example1.md

 </tr>
 </table>

-**To actually see the interactive visualisation, you need to download the webpage and display it locally in your browser.** You can get a preview of this page using `rawgit`: **check this [address](https://raw.githack.com/eurostat/d3.examples/master/example1/example1_peps01.html) for direct rendering**, though the display is much slower and some of its features are disabled.
+**To actually see the interactive visualisation, you need to download the webpage and display it locally in your browser.** You can get a preview of this page (_e.g._, using [`githack`](https://raw.githack.com/): **check this [address](https://raw.githack.com/eurostat/d3.examples/master/example1/example1_peps01.html) for direct rendering**, though the display is much slower and some of its features are disabled.

 ###### <a name="Usage"></a>Usage